Rhode Island Red: Friendly Or Feisty?

 Compared to other chicken breeds, Rhode Island Reds can be pretty loud before, during, and after egg-laying.
 However, this depends from hen to hen.
 There are plenty of Red hen owners out there who never had any issues with noisiness.

 But if you live in a suburban neighborhood and don’t want your neighbors to complain, a Rhode Island Red may be a gamble.

 Love to Free-Range

 The Rhode Island Red was developed as a dual-purpose breed to provide both eggs and meat.
 But overall, its primary purpose is egg-laying.
-A Rhode Island red lays approximately five eggs per week; that’s more than 250 eggs per year!
+A Rhode Island red lays approximately five eggs per week, more than 250 eggs yearly!
 Their eggs are large in size and always light brown in color.

 Because of the Reds’ cold hardy character, they won’t stop laying during winter as quickly as other breeds, although their egg production will temporarily decrease.
 So, keeping Rhode Island red hens will ensure you a year-round egg supply, except during molt.

 Rhode Island Red hens seldom get broody.
 Therefore, they are not the best choice in chicken breeds if you want to hatch baby chicks.
 On the other hand, since they seldom get broody, egg production always stays the same as they won’t stop laying due to broodiness.